AllanBartoo/3-column-preview-card-component/README.md

 ### What I learned

-I learned to build aa card component using flexbox and grid in order to create a responsive project.
+I learned to build a card component using flexbox and grid in order to create a responsive project.

 ### Continued development